CStan18/StandridgeSBA/README.md

 ---------------------------------------------
 5. Select the right project
 ---------------------------------------------
-6. Right Click on the file and Run as Java Application
+6. Run as Java Application once imported